richfaces/richfaces-qa/showcase-ftest/README.markdown

 **mvn clean verify -PnameOfTheProfile [-Dtest=nameOfTheTest] [-Dshowcase.classifier=classifier] [-Darquillian.launch=whichSettingsForContainer]**

--nameOfTheProfile - for example jbossas-managed-6, all profiles can be found in pom.xml
+- `nameOfTheProfile` - for example jbossas-managed-6, all profiles can be found in pom.xml

--nameOfTheTest - define the test which will be run, it is optional, when not assigned all tests are run
+- `nameOfTheTest` - define the test which will be run, it is optional, when not assigned all tests are run

--showcase.classifier - for various containers there is need to deploy various showcase wars, jee6(default)
+- `showcase.classifier` - for various containers there is need to deploy various showcase wars, jee6(default)

--whichSettingsForContainer - when this is set, the configuration for container with qualifier whichSettingsForContainer will be launched, different qualifiers
-	can be set in arquillian.xml
+- `whichSettingsForContainer` - when this is set, the configuration for container with qualifier whichSettingsForContainer will be launched, different qualifiers can be set in arquillian.xml

 Notes: